TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

     - Make sure to consider which behavior should be part of the retryable unit.
 Generally, doing as much as possible _inside_ the scope is more likely to be correct.
     - It is advisable to load, modify, and save within a single scope.
 A retry will run the entire operation from scratch, taking into account any changes when domain rules are validated once more.
     - This behavior is easily [tested](#testing-retries).
-- Retry behavior is [avoided](#connection-resilience) when failure on commit occurs, preventing the risk of data corruption.
+- If failure on commit occurs, retry behavior is [avoided](#connection-resilience), preventing the risk of data corruption.
-    - When using a retrying execution strategy, Entity Framework will normally [retry even after a failure on commit](https://docs.microsoft.com/en-us/ef/core/miscellaneous/connection-resiliency#transaction-commit-failure-and-the-idempotency-issue), which may lead to data corruption.
+    - When using a retrying execution strategy, Entity Framework would normally [retry even after a failure on commit](https://docs.microsoft.com/en-us/ef/core/miscellaneous/connection-resiliency#transaction-commit-failure-and-the-idempotency-issue), which could lead to data corruption.
 - When using row versions or concurrency tokens for optimistic concurrency, retries can be configured to apply to concurrency conflicts as well, using `ExecutionStrategyOptions.RetryOnOptimisticConcurrencyFailure`.
 By loading, modifying, and saving in a single code block, optimistic concurrency conflicts can be handled with zero effort.
     - This behavior is easily [tested](#testing-retries).